ArneBinder/pytorch-ie/README.md

 </summary>

-PyTorch-ie models are meant to do the heavy lifting training and inference.
-They are [Pytorch-Lightning modules](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html), enhanced with some functionality to work with the [Huggingface Hub](https://huggingface.co/docs/hub/index).
-Especially, they provide the methods `from_pretrained()` and `save_pretrained()` out of the box and work with `pytorch_ie.Auto*` classes.
+PyTorch-IE models are meant to do the heavy lifting training and inference.
+They are [Pytorch-Lightning modules](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html), enhanced with some functionality to ease persisting them, see [Reusability and Sharing](#reusability-and-sharing).

 You can find some predefined models for transformer based _text-_ and _token classification_, _sequence generation_,
-and other use cases in the package `pytorch_ie.models`.
+and other use cases in the package [`pytorch_ie.models`](src/pytorch_ie/models).

 </details>

 ### Reusability and Sharing

-Taskmodules and Models provide some functionality to ease reusability.
+Taskmodules and Models provide some functionality to ease reusability and reproducibility.
 Especially, they provide the methods `save_pretrained()` and `from_pretrained()` that can be used to save their specification, i.e. their **config**, and available model wights to disc and exactly re-create them again from that data.

 <details>